 After getting pierced

-1. Use a salt spray solution to clean the piercing region at least once a day after having your conch pierced.
+1. Use a salt spray solution to clean the piercing region at least once a day after having your conch piercing.

 2. Clean around the affected area with a thick tissue or non-alcoholic swab stick soaked in the solution.